 - Double Chocolate Blender Waffles

 - 1/4 cup to any smoothie

-To increase nutrition and eat as much real food as possible, aim for old fashioned oats at minimum.
-Steel cut oats will have a higher level of nutrition because some of the bran (outer protective shell) will still be intact.
+To increase nutrition, aim for old fashioned oats at a minimum.
+Steel-cut oats have a higher level of nutrition because some of the bran (the outer protective shell) will still be intact.
 Oat flour from steel-cut oats is considered a whole grain flour.